bitmorse/robodash-core/README.md

 CyclonJS-HTTP-API is utilised by the frontend (Robodash-desktop and Robodash-browser).

 *External Events:*
-Robodash-core subscribes to an external global message queue (RabbitMQ) (1 queue per data source type e.g. iridiunm queue, lorawan queue).
+Robodash-core subscribes to an external global message queue (RabbitMQ / CloudAMQP) (1 queue per data source type e.g. iridiunm queue, lorawan queue).
 On receipt of a new message Robodash-core checks the origin and type of the message and checks if any users have requested processing of events from that origin.

 ##Architecture:
 Robodash core utilises CyclonJS for robot interaction and control.
 If a robot supports a hardware connection, CyclonJS can provide access to the data going over the connection and must call a robodash-core method to store any data.
 Examples are BLE characteristic read/notify/write.